bounswe/bounswe2023group5/practice-app/api/README.md

 ### `npm run test`

-Test the application using Jest and Supertest
+Test the application using Jest and Supertest.<br>
+For this you need to have an .env file.
+Otherwise it will give error for some tests.